Utility maximization with current utility on the wealth: regularity of solutions to the HJB equation

 \section{Abstract}

-{We consider a utility maximization problem for an investment-consumption portfolio when the current utility depends also on the wealth process.
+{ This paper deals with an investment-consumption portfolio problem when the current utility depends also on the wealth process.
 Such kind of problems arise, e.g., in portfolio optimization with random horizon or with random trading times.
-To overcome the difficulties of the problem we use the dual approach.
-We define a dual problem and treat it by means of dynamic programming, showing that the viscosity solutions of the associated Hamilton-Jacobi-Bellman equation belong to a suitable class of smooth functions.
-This allows to define a smooth solution of the primal Hamilton-Jacobi-Bellman equation, proving that this solution is indeed unique in a suitable class and coincides with the value function of the primal problem.
-Some financial applications of the results are provided.}
+To overcome the difficulties of the problem a dual approach is employed: a dual control problem is defined and treated by means of dynamic programming, showing that the viscosity solutions of the associated Hamilton-Jacobi-Bellman equation belong to a suitable class of smooth functions.
+This allows to define a smooth solution of the primal Hamilton-Jacobi-Bellman equation and to prove, by verification, that such solution is indeed unique in a suitable class of smooth functions and coincides with the value function of the primal problem.
+Applications of the results to specific financial problems are given. }

 \textbf{Keywords:} Optimal stochastic control, investment-consumption problem, duality, Hamilton-Jacobi-Bellman equation, regularity of viscosity solutions.

 \textbf{MSC 2010 Classification}\,: 93E20, 49L20, 90C46, 91G80, 35B65.\\